kozgunov/modelling-research/README.md

+Here's an example README.md file for your project hosted on GitHub.
+This template will provide a clear overview of your project, how to set it up, and how to use it, suitable for stakeholders and potential contributors:

 DeepSight: Advanced Object Detection in Maritime Environments Project Overview
 DeepSight leverages the power of YOLOv8n deep learning model to detect and classify objects on water surfaces.
 This project is aimed at enhancing maritime safety and navigation by providing real-time analysis of the maritime environment through state-of-the-art computer vision techniques.